Syllabus

 Email: gourab.mukherjee@email.gwu.edu

-Office Hours: Fridays, 9:30-11:30 a.m.
+Office Hours: Fridays, 3-5 p.m.

 Location: Online, follow this link